kiecodes/learn-programming-language-fast/README.md

 For each language we have the following programs: `hello-world`, `hello-name`, `coditions`, `for-loop`, `while-loop` and `functions`.

+## Changes

+I will list all changes here that were done after the video was published to YouTube.

+### Python

+- Instead of using the sprintf syntax with %s and %d it is possible and way more readable to use python3's format strings for outputting data from variables. (https://www.python.org/dev/peps/pep-0498/) Thanks to @gothicVI!

 ## Installation

 ### Python

-https://wiki.python.org/moin/BeginnersGuide/Download
+Please make sure to install python Version 3.6 or above: https://wiki.python.org/moin/BeginnersGuide/Download

 ### C++